Stacey Porter: Softball

 Porter plays first and third base.
 The Eastern Reporter and Stirling Times describe her as the "woman regarded as the worlds best batter".
 In 2008, she played for had a scholarship with and played for the Australian Institute of Sport team.
-In 2012, she coached the Western Desert softball team in an exhibition match in Perth, Western Australia.
-The Desert team was created by Indigenous Sports Program, part of the Western Australian Department of Sport and Recreation (DSR) run with Softball Western Australia and Newcrest Mining.
+In 2012, she coached the Western Desert softball team in an exhibition match in Perth.
+The Desert team was created by Indigenous Sports Program, part of the Western Australian Department of Sport and Recreation (DSR) run with Softball Western Australia and Newcrest.
 The team she coached drew players from Parnngurr, Warralong, Jigalong, Kiwirrkurra, Nullagine and Punmu.
-She plays Australian club softball for the Brisbane Panthers Softball Club.
+She played Australian club softball for the Brisbane Panthers Softball Club.
 In 2008, she was playing professionally in the Japanese Softball League.

 Porter was the first indigenous Australian to represent the country at softball in the Olympics, when she competed in the 2004 Summer Olympics.
 In March 2012, it was announced that she and Vanessa Stokes would be part of a programme funded by Softball Australia and the federal government to increase aboriginal involvement in the sport.